Elementary and Secondary Endorsement in Art, Music, Physical Education and Spanish

 Methods of Elementary Physical Education and Health

-The methods of teaching elementary physical education and health including: program planning and implementation, emphasizing effective instructional procedures through the use of educational movement, fundamental and specialized motor skills.
-Prerequisite: junior class standing.
-(3 credits; alternate years, consult department)
+(3 credits; alternate years, consult department) The methods of teaching elementary physical education and health including: program planning and implementation, emphasizing effective instructional procedures through the use of educational movement, fundamental and specialized motor skills.
+Prerequisite: KIN202.
+Note: Students must earn a ?C? or better in the special methods course in order to fulfill program requirements for secondary licensure.

 No course description available.